-Certificate re-key is foreseen in specific conditions e.g. for certificates issued to natural persons under the LuxTrust Global Qualified CA. In any case, certificate re-key process shall be identical to the original initial certification process.
+Unless otherwise specified in the CP, certificate re-key is foreseen in specific conditions e.g. for certificates issued to natural persons under the LuxTrust Global Qualified CA. In any case, certificate re-key process shall be identical to the original initial certification process.